 One of the most visited cruise ports in the Caribbean is St. Thomas, US Virgin Islands.
 The island is conveniently found in the Lesser Antilles near the British Virgin Islands.
-It’s a perfect cruise destination for Caribbean cruise itineraries.
-In addition to being simply stunning it’s best known for being a popular duty-free shopping place in the region, just one of many things to do in St. Thomas!
+It’s a perfect destination for cruise itineraries for all the major cruise lines.
+In addition to being simply stunning, it’s best known for being a favorite duty-free shopping place in the region, just one of many things to do in St. Thomas!

 St. Thomas mixes the laid-back vibe of the Caribbean with the modernities of a metropolitan society to create a modern paradise.
 All this evidenced by the constant calls cruise lines such as Carnival Cruise Line, Royal Caribbean, Celebrity Cruises, Princess Cruises, and Holland America make to this destination.